craftcms/docs/docs/commerce/3.x/update-cart-customer.md

 form](https://docs.craftcms.com/v3/dev/examples/user-registration-form.html) during checkout.

 If you would like to allow the customer to register on checkout, you can update the order and flag it to register the user on order completion.
-This can again be done with the same `commerce/cart/update-cart` controller action:
+This can again be done with the same `commerce/cart/update-cart` form action:

 ```twig
 <form method="post">